-So in total the content of the CTTH consists of six 16 bit dataset.
-Three datasets are for temperature, pressure and height.
+So, in total the content of the CTTH consists of seven 16-bit dataset.
+Four datasets are for temperature, pressure, height and height in hecto-feet.
 Three datasets contain information in the status, quality and conditions flags.
 They are all described in more detail below.

 The CTTH algorithm tries to produce an output for every pixel classified as cloudy by the Cloud Mask.
 Cloud free pixels and pixels outside the satellite swath become non-processed.
-In addition pixels where the calculated cloud top pressure is out of range will be set to nodata, and also pixels where the NWP-data is missing.
+In addition, pixels where the calculated cloud top pressure is out of range will be set to nodata, and also pixels where the NWP-data is missing.